-There is no where in law which states how far a boat must travel, however the Canal and River Trust (CRT) has started it is using distance you have travelled to say if you are travelling lawfully or not.
+There is no where in law which states how far a boat must travel, however the Canal and River Trust (CRT) has started it is using distance you have travelled to say if you are using your boat for navigation or not.
 CRT has stated that they believe boaters without a home mooring should travel more than 15-20 miles over their licence period.
 This has been stated here; https://canalrivertrust.org.uk/boating/licensing/enforcement/boaters-without-a-home-mooring-how-far-is-far-enough.
 Nevertheless, CRT says 20 miles might not be enough.
 Click here for link Ltr_Pamela Smith_NBTA_Level 1 Complaint_26.10.2015 (1).

 Then compare CRT’s sighting to where you believe you were.
-To understand what CRT sightings mean, use this link:
+To understand what CRT sightings mean, use this link below.
+Click on a lock or a bridge to see what the code is and work it out from there:

 If CRT has got it wrong, email them saying they have got it wrong and show them the evidence that they are wrong.
 Here is a template letter Sighting data is wrong.
 Evidence can include the following but are not necessary exclusive to: